Paulina-Dyulgerska/JS-Applications-Exam/SoftTerest_Skeleton/Readme.md

 Just type in terminal "npm install" to install them quickly.

 This application is using a firebase cloud firestore database.
-Configurations are located in: config/firebase.js file.
+Configurations are located in file: config/firebase.js.